Kronecker delta: Digital signal processing

 For discrete-time signals, it is conventional to place a single integer index in square braces; in contrast the Kronecker delta, $\delta_{ij}$, can have any number of indexes.
-In LTI system theory, the discrete unit sample function is typically used as an input to a discrete-time system for determining the impulse response function of the system which characterizes the system for any general imput.
+In LTI system theory, the discrete unit sample function is typically used as an input to a discrete-time system for determining the impulse response function of the system which characterizes the system for any general input.
 In contrast, the typical purpose of the Kronecker delta function is for filtering terms from an Einstein summation convention.

 The discrete unit sample function is more simply defined as: